- How is liver cancer treated?

-With newer radiation techniques, doctors can better target liver tumors while reducing the radiation to nearby healthy tissues.
+With newer radiation techniques such as 3-dimensional conformal radiation therapy (3D-CRT), doctors can better target liver tumors while reducing the radiation to nearby healthy tissues.
 This may make it more effective and reduce side effects.

-Stereotactic body radiation therapy (SBRT): Instead of giving small doses of radiation each day for several weeks, SBRT uses very focused beams of high-dose radiation given on one or a few days.
+Stereotactic body radiation therapy (SBRT) is a technique that allows treatment to be completed in a short-time.
+Radiation therapy usually means getting small doses of radiation 5 days a week for several weeks, SBRT uses very focused beams of high-dose radiation given on one or a few days.
 Beams are aimed at the tumor from many different angles.
 To target the radiation precisely, the person is put in a specially designed body frame for each treatment.

 As mentioned in the "Embolization therapy for liver cancer" section, tumors in the liver can be treated with radiation by injecting small radioactive beads into the hepatic artery.
 They lodge in the liver near tumors and give off small amounts of radiation that travel only a short distance.